berkshelf/berkshelf/_includes/index.md

     ~/.berkshelf/cookbooks/mysql-1.2.4

 By default Chef interprets the name of a cookbook by the directory name.
 Some Chef internals weigh the name of the directory more heavily than if a cookbook developer were to explicitly set the `name` attribute in their metadata.
 Because the directory structure contains the cookbook's version number, do not treat The Berkshelf as just another entry in your `Chef::Config#cookbooks_path`.

+### Vendoring Cookbooks

+You can easily install your Cookbooks and their dependencies to a location other than The Berkshelf.
+A good case for this is when you want to "vendor" your cookbooks to be packaged and distributed.

+    $ berks install --path vendor/cookbooks

+This will install your Cookbooks to the `vendor/cookbooks` directory relative to where you ran the command from.
+Inside the vendored cookbooks directory you will find a directory named after the cookbook it contains.

 ## Vagrant with Berkshelf